RoyAPTX4869/RaLD/README.md

 ## Usage

 ### Data Preprocessing

+The coloradar dataset can be downloaded from [coloradar dataset](https://arpg.github.io/coloradar/).
+Please follow the instructions on their website to get access to the dataset.

 Move `resource/sequences_idx.tar.gz` and `split_files.tar.gz` to the root directory of ColoRadar dataset and extract it.
 The former provides the aligned radar index for each LiDAR frame and the latter provides the train/val/test split files.

 Preprocess the dataset: